fluttercommunity/get_it/README.md

 You can find here a [detailed blog post on how to use GetIt](https://www.burkharts.net/apps/blog/one-to-find-them-all-how-to-use-service-locators-with-flutter/)

-This is a simple **Service Locator** for Dart and Flutter projects with some additional goodies highly inspired by [Splat](https://github.com/reactiveui/splat).

 >If you are not familiar with the concept of Service Locators, its a way to decouple the interface (abstract base class) from a concrete implementation and at the same time allows to access the concrete implementation from everywhere in your App over the interface.
 > I can only highly recommend to read this classic article by from Martin Fowler [Inversion of Control Containers and the Dependency Injection  pattern](https://martinfowler.com/articles/injection.html)